 When my son was in second grade, his wonderful teacher, Mrs. Shultz would spend an hour every week teaching the kids a new recipe.
-I was lucky enough to be volunteering on the day we made pumpkin bread.
-It was so incredibly moist and tender.
-It was the the best pumpkin bread I’d ever had.
+I was lucky enough to be volunteering on the day they made pumpkin bread.
+It turned out to be was the best pumpkin bread I’d ever had.

 I’ve made this recipe countless times since that day.
 I’ve altered the ingredients slightly to make it healthier.
 Fortunately, the modifications are unnoticeable.

 - 1 1/2 cups sugar (I use 1 cup)